Cleancodefactory/CoreKraft/Documentation/Appendices/BuiltInResolvers.md

 **paramname** - The name to look for.

 Gets a value from the standard sources.
-When a list of sources is specified, checks them in the order specified until a parameter with the paramname is found or returns null if the list is exhausted.
+When a list of sources is specified, checks them in the order specified until a parameter with the `paramname` is found or returns null if the list is exhausted.

 The type of the returned value will depend on the source's capability to return differently typed values.
-Depending on the plugins that use the parameters it might be possible to leave the potentially needed conversion to them or write more precise expressions that make sure the values are presented to the plugins already converted.
-See for example the `CastAs` resolver below.
+See also the `CastAs` resolver below for the cases where explicit type casting is needed.

-Standard sources:
+**Standard sources:**

 `current` - (write).
 Represents the object processed by the node.